Documentation

 Same wizard at /dashboard/agents/new — pick Discord and paste the token from the Discord Developer Portal.
 Make sure Message Content Intent is enabled and the bot has been invited to your server with the bot scope.

-Open the agent's ⋮ menu on the Agents page.
-Logs will show what the bot is doing — usually a stale token or a crashed process.
-Restart reloads the session.
-If you rotated the token, use Pair to re-link with the new one.
+Restart from the row's ⋮ menu on the Agents page reloads the session — that fixes most cases.
+For more detail, click Manage to open the agent: the Overview tab's logs show what the bot is doing (usually a stale token or a crashed process), and if you rotated the token use Pair under the Settings tab to re-link with the new one.

 Either through the new-agent wizard (pick Claude as the agent type) or by clicking the Claude Code tile under Server → Connect tools.
 Claude prints a URL — open it, sign in with your Claude subscription, and paste the auth code back.
 It runs on your subscription, not ours.